kora-projects/kora-docs/mkdocs/docs/en/documentation/container.md

 In case a component is provided by the library as a default dependency, it is possible to create a factory in an application without the `@DefaultComponent` annotation and such a dependency will override it.

-Since all external modules are plugged as interfaces into the core `@KoraApp` container and their factories are available, you can simply override them as a method and provide your custom implementation.
+Since all external modules are connected as interfaces to the `@KoraApp` container core and their factories are available, you can simply override them as a method and provide your custom implementation.

 ### Root component { #root-component }